 What to expect from this recipe

-DIFFICULTY: These snowmen are no-bake, easy and fun to make.
-You don't need any special equipment such as a blender or food processor!
+DIFFICULTY: These snowman truffles are no-bake, easy and fun to make.
+You don’t need special equipment such as a blender or food processor!
 The whole family will love decorating these snowmen.

-CUSTOMIZABLE: You can decorate the snowmen like the pictures or use your imagination!
+CUSTOMIZABLE: You can decorate the coconut snowmen like the pictures or use your imagination!
+You may also like my biscoff pumpkins or steamed snowman buns.

 Ingredients you’ll need